polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 In fact, it is probably better to not supply an ID when creating a new access object, since this will ensure a randomly and unique GUID becomes its ID.

+Notice, the access object system does not verify that the role or object you try to grant or deny access to actually exists.
+It is quite possible for you, to grant access to a none-existing role, to a none-existing folder.

 ## Rolling your own authorization/authentication system